Interactions-HSG/NutriLink/README.md

 ## Overview

-NutriLink is an ontology that links digital receipts from loyalty cards to comprehensive nutrition details of recorded products, and further to structured dietary recommendations.
+NutriLink is an ontology that links digital receipts from loyalty cards to comprehensive nutrition details of recorded products, and further to structured dietary recommendations that are based on shopped baskets.

 NutriLink was created following the [Simplified Agile Methodology for Ontology Development](doi.org/10.6084/m9.figshare.3189769), based on 3 key components:
 - digital receipts from loyalty cards;